sabbir-hossen66/rate-availability-calendar/README.md

 ## Update DateChangePicker
 I have created a file named FormWithDatePicker for the date picker functionality.
 It is optimized for smooth performance, and I have imported it into the page.tsx file.

+### For OptimizedIntegrations and facing challenge :

+I tried to implement debounce,throttle from lodash. but it'd didn't work for horizontally At that time, I fixed it in a different way, as described above.